 - not have been charged under The Workplace Safety and Health Act in the last 36 months

 - not be subject to an administrative penalty or prosecution under The Workplace Safety and Health Act

-- be in compliance with any outstanding order, as determined by the Workplace Safety and Health Branch (WSHB), and not have a history of compliance concerns, as determined by WSHB
+- be in compliance with any outstanding order, as determined by the Workplace Safety and Health Branch (WSH), and not have a history of compliance concerns, as determined by WSH

 - be in good standing with the Workers Compensation Board if an account exists, which means: